Substantial Equivalency Review (SER) Service

 After publication of the proposed amendment in the State Register and expiration of the 60-day required public comment period (Public Comments to Be Accepted Through September 2), the Board of Regents may adopt the regulations at its October 2019 meeting providing there are no material changes.
 The proposed amendment will be effective on October 23, 2019.

-Nassau BOCES Substantial Equivalency Review will provide support to participating districts in evaluating nonpublic schools within their catchment.
+Nassau BOCES Substantial Equivalency Review will provide support to participating districts in evaluating nonpublic schools within their geographical boundaries.
 Education Law §§3204, 3205, and 3210 require the Local School Authority (LSA) to ensure that students of compulsory school age (from six to sixteen or seventeen years of age) who reside within the boundaries of their school district are receiving an education.
 Local public-school officials must ensure that the education received by students is substantially equivalent to that received in district public schools.
 Nassau BOCES, at the request of districts, will provide assistance in reviewing non-public schools.